icings/menu/docs/index.md

   via the former.

 - `escape` (`boolean`, defaults to `true`)
-  Defines whether the attributes and the label (link and non-link text) should be escaped.
+  Defines whether the attributes and the label (link and non-link text) should be escaped (passed through `h()`).

-- `escapeLabel` (`boolean`, defaults to `true`) Defines whether the label (link and non-link text) should be escaped.
+- `escapeLabel` (`boolean`, defaults to `true`) Defines whether the label (link and non-link text) should be escaped (passed through `h()`).

 - `label` (`string`, defaults to `null`)
   Defines the items label.
 When `null`, the first argument of `addChild()` is being used as the label.

-  There might be situations in which you need to specify different values for the items name (identifier) and label, for example when you want to translate the label, and need to retain the possibility to access the item by its name without having to use translation functions, in such a case you should use this option to specify the label text.
+  There might be situations in which you need to specify different values for the items name (identifier) and its label, for example when you want to translate the label, and need to retain the possibility to access the item by its name without having to use translation functions, in such a case you should use this option to specify the label text.

 - `current` (`boolean`, defaults to `null`)